me-odo/spotify-auto-playlists/docs/backend_overview.md

   - the new `step="fetch_tracks"` with multi-source aggregation.
 - Rule-based playlist preview:
   - `POST /pipeline/playlists/preview-from-rules`.

+- **Legacy and rules-based pipelines coexist**: The backend supports both the legacy pipeline (v1) and the new rules-based pipeline (v2).
+The UI will use the rules-based pipeline (v2), while the smoke test exercises both the legacy pipeline (v1) and the new `fetch_tracks` step from v2.

+- **Dual job system**: There are two job systems:
+  - `/pipeline/{step}/run-async` is the legacy generic job runner.
+  - `/pipeline/tracks/fetch-sources` is the v2 job generator, returning multiple jobs (one per source).
+  Both systems coexist intentionally and may converge in the future.

 In addition to the smoke test, there is a **pytest-based unit test suite** under `tests/` that:
 - exercises core building blocks such as the rules engine, filesystem JSON helpers, enrichments/rules persistence, and rule-based playlist previews, and